MosingiA/Guest-list/README.md

 ---

-## License

-This project is open source and free to use.

----

 ## Author

 Created by [Afya Mosingi]

 ---

-Enjoy managing your event guests!
+Enjoy managing your event guests.